fenago/intro-ruby/lab_guides/Lab_1.md

-Figure 1.5: The output for variables assigned to a different data type

 We can simply change the data type of a variable with the inbuilt Ruby methods.
 For example, to convert an integer to a string, we can use